Emulation, Archiving, and Disk Images

 The modern C64 preservation community uses several hardware solutions to capture physical disks.
 The Catweasel ISA/PCI card (mentioned in the original 1999 comp.sys.cbm thread as an early emerging tool) was the first widely available device capable of reading raw magnetic flux from 5.25" disks.
 Modern equivalents are the Kryoflux and the GreaseWeazle.

-What "flux-level" capture means.
-A conventional nibbler — even a hardware one like Burst Nibbler with a parallel cable — still reads decoded bits: the 1541's own data separator hardware decides whether each magnetic transition represents a 1 or a 0, and that's what gets transferred to the PC.
-Flux-level devices bypass the data separator entirely.
-They measure the exact time in microseconds between every magnetic transition on the disk surface.
-The result is not a stream of bits but a stream of transition timing values.
-From this timing data, every possible interpretation of the disk — GCR, MFM, FM, even completely custom formats — can be reconstructed in software, after the fact, without ever going back to the original disk.
+Flux-level capture.
+A conventional nibbler — even hardware like Burst Nibbler with a parallel cable — still reads decoded bits: the 1541's own data separator decides whether each magnetic transition is a 1 or 0.
+Flux devices bypass the separator entirely.
+They measure the exact time in microseconds between every magnetic transition.
+The output isn't a stream of bits but a stream of transition timings.
+From those timings, any encoding scheme — GCR, MFM, FM, entirely custom formats — can be reconstructed in software, after the fact, without ever going back to the original disk.

-This means flux captures handle everything that byte-level tools cannot: true weak bits appear as a probabilistic spread of transition timings (no two reads are the same); slowed-motor tracks show their characteristic compressed timing signature; absolute angular position is preserved because the capture starts from a known reference point (the index hole).
-Flux images are the only format from which a perfect physical duplicate can theoretically be written back to a blank disk — assuming a drive and write hardware that can reproduce arbitrary flux timings.
-These have become the gold standard for long-term preservation.
+Weak bits show up as a probabilistic spread of timing values (no two reads identical).
+Slowed-motor tracks have a characteristic compressed signature.
+Absolute angular position is preserved because the capture starts from a known reference — the index hole.
+Flux images are the only format from which a perfect physical duplicate can theoretically be written back to a blank disk.

 The 1999-era community workflow (pre-Kryoflux): Burst Nibbler v1.4–v1.9 with a parallel cable was the preferred tool for making physical 1541-to-1541 copies of most protected disks.
 Burst Nibbler v1.9 required PAL hardware and did not run on NTSC machines, limiting its availability for American users.
 MNIB with an XP1541 parallel cable was the preferred tool for creating NIB/G64 image files.
 For V-MAX! v3+, only a RAMBoard-equipped 1541 running compatible software could make a true physical duplicate — standard 2 KB drive RAM was insufficient to buffer the long tracks.